conversejs/converse.js/docs/source/builds.rst

 remove some of the core plugins of Converse, or perhaps you want to include your own.

-To add or remove plugins from the build, you need to modify the `src/converse.js <https://github.com/conversejs/converse.js/blob/master/src/converse.js>`_ file.
+To add or remove plugins from the build, you need to modify `src/index.js <https://github.com/conversejs/converse.js/blob/master/src/index.js>`_ or `src/headless/index.js <https://github.com/conversejs/converse.js/blob/master/src/index.js>`_.

 You'll find a section marked ``/* START: Removable components`` and ``/* END: Removable components */``.